 Below is a checklist to remind you or your host about some of those hidden ingredients.
-Using the Vegetarian Society Trademark Symbol to guide you is a failsafe way to get through; otherwise check labels carefully and with a little knowledge about those codes you will ensure a successful vegan or vegetarian dining experience.
+Using the NZ Vegetarian Society Approved logo to guide you is a fail safe way to get through; otherwise check labels carefully and with a little knowledge about those codes you will ensure a successful vegan or vegetarian dining experience.

-Wine – Vegetarian wine is free from finings such as gelatine and isinglass (the swim bladder of tropical fish), frequently used to clarify wine.
-Look out for the Vegetarian Society’s Trademark approved wines, both alcoholic and non-alcoholic, guaranteeing a product is 100% vegetarian.
+Wine – Vegetarian wine is free from finings such as gelatine and isinglass (the swim bladder of tropical fish) frequently used to clarify wine.
+Look out for the NZ Vegetarian Society’s Approved wines, both alcoholic and non-alcoholic.

-Soft Drinks – Some canned Orange drinks use gelatine as a carrier for added Beta Caratine.
+Soft Drinks – Some canned Orange drinks use gelatine as a carrier for added Beta Carotene.
 (This would not appear on the ingredients panel).

-Olives – The stuffed varieties filled with garlic or sundried tomatoes can be favourites, but check you haven’t got anchovies in them.
+Olives – The stuffed varieties filled with garlic or sundried tomatoes can be favourites, but check they haven’t got anchovies in them.
 Vegetarians don’t eat fish!

-Chips Often use whey as a flavour carrier, ready salted are the only clearly vegetarian flavour, though some others are flavoured with yeast extract and are therefore suitable.
+Chips – Often use whey as a flavour carrier.
+Ready Salted are the certain choice, though some others are flavoured with yeast extract and are therefore suitable.
 There are also NZVS Approved crisps to choose from.

-Vegetables - Roast potatoes and kumara should be cooked separately from the meat and in vegetable fat or oil.
+Roast Vegetables - Need to be cooked separately from the meat and in vegetable fat or oil to be vegetarian.

 Mince Pies – Check labelling carefully and ask for an ingredients list in bakeries if you’re tempted by theirs.
-The main issue is the pastry, rather than the filling, so consider making your own pastry at home to avoid that concern.
+Both the filling and the pastry can be non-vegetarian.

-Trifle Jelly – You can make jelly for your trifle using vegetarian jelly crystals, but as below for the glacé cherries, look out for the source of the colouring if using raspberry jelly.
+Jelly – Usually made with gelatine.
+Vegetarian jelly crystals are available in some specialty shops.
+As below for glacé cherries, look out for the source of the colouring if using red jelly.

-Glacé Cherries – check when you buy your glacé cherries that they don’t contain cochineal (E120), made from crushed insects
+Glacé Cherries – checks that they don’t contain red cochineal colouring (E120), made from crushed insects